 Oculus Quest and Vive Focus are cordless and don’t require a PC.
 Will our apps be compatible?

-How much does it cost to build custom content for us?
+How much does it cost to build custom content?

 For organizations getting started with VR education and training that require custom content to meet their goals, we recommend starting small and simple.
 For example, start with a prototype or proof-of-concept, then test and measure how well it works, refine interactions and perform several rounds of quality testing before investing in further polish.
 This helps de-risk your investment in VR, demonstrates the possibilities, and build internal interest to support and adopt the project.
 This approach also provides an opportunity to gain a thorough understanding of how to effectively deploy VR training.

 The ability to customize VR training applications is an important consideration to keep in mind if you opt to purchase pre-built VR software.
 Most applications do not allow for customization, and limit you to a specific set of variables.
 Sometimes, this is all you need – in the case of the VR Fall Safety Training application we developed for ASSP, the application can’t be customized by the buyer, but it was developed based on guidelines and regulations everyone who deploys it is already familiar with.